Almost all orbits of the Collatz map attain almost bounded values: Introduction

 Then

 for some absolute constant $c_1>0$ (depending on $c_0$).
 The implied constants in the asymptotic notation are also permitted to depend on $c_0$. \end{proposition}

-Informally, this proposition asserts that Heuristic \ref{Val} is justified whenever $N$ is expected to be uniformly distributed modulo $2^m$ for some $m$ slightly larger than $2n$.
+Informally, this proposition asserts that Heuristic \ref{Val} is justified whenever $N$ is expected to be uniformly distributed modulo $2^{n'}$ for some $n'$ slightly larger than $2n$.
 The hypothesis \eqref{boy} is somewhat stronger than what is actually needed for the conclusion \eqref{girl} to hold, but this formulation of the implication will suffice for our applications.
+We will apply this proposition in Section \ref{main-sec}, not to the original logarithmic distribution $\Log(2\N+1 \cap [1,x])$ (which has too heavy a tail near $1$ for the hypothesis \eqref{boy} to apply), but to the variant $\Log( 2\N+1 \cap [y,y^\alpha])$ for some large $y$ and some $\alpha>1$ close to $1$.

 \begin{remark} Another standard way in the literature to justify Heuristic \ref{Val} is to consider the Syracuse dynamics on the $2$-adic integers $\Z_2 \coloneqq \varprojlim_m \Z/2^m\Z$, or more precisely on the odd $2$-adics $2\Z_2+1$.
-As the $2$-valuation $\nu_2$ remains well defined on $\Z_2$, one can extend the Syracuse map $\Syr$ to a map on $2\Z_2+1$.
+As the $2$-valuation $\nu_2$ remains well defined on (almost all of) $\Z_2$, one can extend the Syracuse map $\Syr$ to a map on $2\Z_2+1$.
 As is well known (see e.g., \cite{lag}), the Haar probability measure on $2\Z_2+1$ is preserved by this map, and if $\mathbf{Haar}(2\Z_2+1)$ is a random element of $2\Z_2+1$ drawn using this measure, then it is not difficult (basically using the $2$-adic analogue of Lemma \ref{iter-lem} below) to show that the random variables $\nu_2( 3\Syr^{j}(\mathbf{Haar}(2\Z_2+1)) + 1)$ for $j \in \N$ are iid copies of $\Geom(2)$.
 However, we will not use this $2$-adic formalism in this paper. \end{remark}

 In practice, the offset $F_n(\vec a)$ is fairly small (in an Archimedean sense) when $n$ is not too large; indeed, from \eqref{fn-def} we have

 for any $n \in \N$ and $\vec a \in (\N+1)^n$.
 For large $N$, we then conclude from \eqref{s-iter} that we have the heuristic approximation